 The Station's television transmission equipment for KRCB is located on Sonoma Mountain.
 The site is leased from the County of Sonoma and rent costs are considered to be an in-kind donation.
 The value attributed to the monthly in-kind rent is \$5,500.
 The original lease term expired in September 2004 and was extended for an additional 10 year term to September 2014.
 The lease was renewed in January 2016 and the term was extended through January 2021.
-During 2020, the lease was terminated at year-end and the Station is required to decommission the site.
-The site decommission is expected to occur during the year ending September 30, 2021.
+During the 2020 fiscal year, the lease was terminated and during the 2021 fiscal year, the site was decommissioned.